-(2) Don’t want to wait for the group classes – or – want to learn right away, and at a much faster pace?
+(2) Private Lessons.
+Want to learn right away and at a much faster pace?
 We also offer Private Lessons.
 Private lessons are an excellent way to learn how to swing dance.
-A big advantage of private lessons is that you get individual attention from working one-on-one with the instructors, and you’ll progress at a much faster pace.
+A big advantage of private lessons is that you get individual attention from working one-on-one with the instructors and you’ll progress at a much faster pace.
 Private lessons may be arranged for individual dancers or couples.
-Contact Mike Richardson at 859-420-2426 or firstname.lastname@example.org for more info.
+Contact Mike Richardson at 859-420-2426 or [email protected] for more info.

 What we teach:

 Mike & Mary specialize in the original swing dances of the 1930’s and 40’s big band swing-era: Lindy Hop and Balboa!